Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Through the Tiny Town of GueimaWalking Through the Tiny Town of Gueima

 After the town of Gueima, the Camino heads toward the next small town of Vilar do Castro, 700 meters onward.
-There are no services here, but it is distinctive in that walking to this town begins the next very steep climb of the day, about 24.25 kilometers into an already long day.
+There are no services here, but it is distinctive in that walking to this town begins the next very steep climb of the day, after about 24.25 kilometers into an already long day.

 Pilgrim Begins the Climb Towards Vilar de CastroPilgrim Begins the Climb Towards Vilar de Castro